hzeller/gcode-multi-shell-extrude/README.md

     $ make

-Now you can use it; here a little synopsis:
+Now you can use it; here a little synopsis that you get if you invoke the program without parameters.

      Usage: ./multi-shell-extrude -h <height> [<options>]
      Required parameter: -h <height>

       [ Screw from a string template]
          -t <template>     : template string, described above (default "AABBBAABBBAABBB")